iabraham/bioe205/lectures/lec03/index.md

 "analogous" approach and not just in the sense of analog vs. digital modeling.

 ### Systems approach
-In this approach, one does not seek to create models that mimic the exact behavior of a biological system with mechanical, electrical or pneumatic elements.
-Arguably, this is the more modern of the two approaches and also more abstract.
+In this approach, one does **not** seek to create models that mimic the exact behavior of a biological system with mechanical, electrical or pneumatic elements.
+Instead a more abstract approach is taken.
+Arguably, this is the more modern of the two approaches.
 In this conceptual framework, one wants to model the _input-output_ behavior of different systems or system components.
 Rather than concentrate on the specifics of _how_ each operation is implemented, the focus now is on accurately describing _what_ the system does.

-Since the key is now to describe accurately (often via differential equations) how the input or stimulus to the system is _tranformed_ into the output or response of the system, these models are frequently called transfer function models which are traditionally represented via _system diagrams_.
+\emphasis{Since the key is now to describe accurately (often via differential equations) how the input or stimulus to the system is _tranformed_ into the output or response of the system, these models are frequently called **transfer function** models which are traditionally represented via _system diagrams_.}

-A key innovation in this approach is the separation of the process into a _plant_ & a _controller_ as well as the introduction of _feedback_ to the system[^1].
+An important innovation in this approach is the separation of the process into a _plant_ & a _controller_ as well as the introduction of _feedback_ to the system[^1].
 Consider a simple system that must regulate or keep some variable
 $x$ of interest within an acceptable reference $r$.
 Here $x$ could be the